 F. PARTICIPANT RESPONSIBILITIES

 All participants are expected to abide by the rules and requirements of the Program.
-Failure to accurately disclose material information in a timely manner, as well as failure to use program distributions to repay law school loans, may result in suspension from the Program and ineligibility to receive future benefits.
+Failure to accurately and timely disclose material information, as well as failure to use program distributions to repay law school loans, may result in suspension from the Program and ineligibility to receive benefits.
 Please note that graduates should not rely on support from the Program prior to completing an application and receiving approval from the Program Administrator.